subfuzion/dart-docker-slim/README.md

 FROM subfuzion/dart:slim
 COPY --from=0 /usr/lib/dart/bin/dart /usr/lib/dart/bin/dart
+# You may also need to copy one or more system *.dill libraries
+# You can list them by running this docker command:
+# docker run --rm google/dart ls -la /usr/lib/dart/lib/_internal
+# For example, dev tool support requires dartdev.dill
+# If you can't determine the specific file(s) that you need, then
+# copy the entire directory (this will add around ~70MB to your image!)
+#COPY --from=0 /usr/lib/dart/lib/_internal/*.dill /usr/lib/dart/lib/_internal/
 COPY --from=0 /app/bin/server.dill /app/bin/server.dill
-# COPY any other directories or files you may require at runtime, ex:
+# Copy any other directories or files you may require at runtime, ex:
 #COPY --from=0 /app/static/ /app/static/
 EXPOSE 8080
 ENTRYPOINT ["/usr/lib/dart/bin/dart", "/app/bin/server.dill"]